History of the Philippines (1898–1946): Peace protocol between the U.S. and Spain

 creating the First Philippine Republic with Emilio Aguinaldo as president.

 While the initial instructions of the American commission undertaking peace negotiators with Spain was to seek only Luzon and Guam, which could serve as harbours and communication links, President McKinley later wired instructions to demand the entire archipelago.
 The resultant Treaty of Paris, signed in December 1898, formally ended the Spanish–American War.
 Its provisions included the cession of the archipelago to the United States, for which $20 million would be paid as compensation.
-This agreement was clarified through the Treaty of Washington of 1900, which stated that Spanish territories in the archipelago which lay outside the geographical boundaries noted in the Treaty of Paris were also ceded to the U.S.
+The treaty took effect on April 11, 1899 with the exchange of ratifications, establishing the U.S. Insular Government of the Philippine Islands, with William Howard Taft serving as its first governor-general.
+The Treaty of Washington of 1900, clarified that Spanish territories in the archipelago which lay outside the geographical boundaries noted in the Treaty of Paris were also ceded to the U.S.

-On December 21, 1898, President McKinley proclaimed a policy of benevolent assimilation with regards to the Philippines.
+On December 21, 1898, president McKinley proclaimed a policy of benevolent assimilation with regards to the Philippines.
 This was announced in the Philippines on January 4, 1899.
 Under this policy, the Philippines was to come under the sovereignty of the United States, with American forces instructed to declare themselves as friends rather than invaders.